ConstantinAlexandruDanceanu/Soc-Home-Lab/Phase-2_Activity-and-Detection/Scenarios/Scenario-1_Local-Discovery/scenario.md

 - Sysmon enabled on the endpoint

 ## Activity Performed
-Local enumeration commands were executed from an interactive command prompt session.
+From an interactive command prompt session, I ran a few common local enumeration commands.

-Observed commands:
+Commands observed:
 - net users
 - net localgroup administrators

-Additional discovery-related commands were observed within the same session (net stats, net time, net file, net share).
+During the same session, I also noticed other discovery-related commands such as `net stats`, `net time`, `net file`, and `net share`.

 ## Detection
-The activity was detected by Wazuh through Sysmon process creation events (Event ID 1).
+Wazuh detected this activity through Sysmon process creation events (Event ID 1).
-A standard Windows LOLBin (`net1.exe`) was used to enumerate local administrator group membership on the endpoint **ALEXD**.
+The enumeration was performed using a standard Windows binary (`net1.exe`) on the endpoint **ALEXD**.

 ## Alert Details
 - Command executed: `net localgroup administrators`